davidclin/gcp-alibaba-vpn/index.md

 Note: The VPN Gateway will take several minutes to come up and obtain a public IP address.

+### Configure an Alibaba Cloud Customer Gateway

+1. Login to the Alibaba Cloud console
+1. Go to **Products > Virtual Private Cloud > Customer Gateways**
+1. Select **Region** (for example, `US (Silicon Valley)`)then click **Create Customer Gateway**
+1. Complete the following settings:
+    - **Name**—Provide a name to the customer gateway (for example, `gcp-customer-gateway`)
+    - **IP Address**—Provide the Public IP address of GCP (for example, `35.197.191.225`)
+    - Click **OK**

 ### Configure an Alibaba Cloud IPSec Connection

+This section covers the steps of creating an Alibaba IPSec connection with the GCP Cloud gateway.

+1. Go to Products > Virtual Private Cloud > IPSec Connections
+1. Click Create IPsec Connection
+1. Complete the following settings:
+    - Name: Provide a name to the VPN connection (eg: tunnel-vpn-1)
+    - VPN Gateway: Choose the VPN gateway in the dropdown which was created earlier (e.g. alibaba-vpn-gateway)
+    - Customer Gateway: Choose the customer gateway in the dropdown which was created earlier (e.g. gcp-customer-gateway)
+    - Local network: Provide the local subnet for Alibaba (eg: 192.168.1.0/24)
+    - Remote Network: Provide the remote subnet for GCP (eg: 172.16.1.0/24)
+    - Effective Immediately: Yes
+1. Click on Advanced Configuration
+1. Complete the following settings:
+    - Pre-shared Key: Enter the pre-shared key used on GCP-side.
+IPsec tunneling requires that both agents use the same key. (e.g. MySharedSecret)
+    - Version: ikev2
+    - Leave all other options default
+1. Click OK
+1. Verify the IPSec Tunnel is established.
+It may take a few minutes.

+	Note: The tunnel status should eventually indicate Phase 2 of IKE Tunnel Negotiation Succeeded.
+And from the GCP-side, the VPN tunnel status should transition from Negotiation failure to Established.
+You may need to refresh the GCP Platform Console page until the Established state appears.
+If the tunnel status in the Alibaba Cloud management console does not reach Succeeded or the tunnel status on the GCP Platform Console does not reach Established, refer to the Troubleshooting section of this document.

 ### Configure an Alibaba Cloud Static Route Entry
+Finally, in order to route traffic from the Alibaba Cloud VPC to Google Cloud VPC via the IPsec tunnel, you need to add a custom route entry for the VSwitch subnet.

+1. Add static route entry
+    - Go to Products > Virtual Private Cloud > VPCs > Route Tables > Instance ID/Name of route table
+1. Click Add Route Entry
+1. Configure the following route settings:
+    - Destination CIDR Block – The destination Subnet (e.g. 172.16.1.0/24)
+    - Next Hop Type Type – VPN Gateway
+    - VPN Gateway – The VPN Gateway created earlier (e.g. alibaba-vpn-gateway)
+1. Click OK

 ### GCP-compatible settings for IPSec and IKE